needle-mirror/com.unity.behavior/Documentation~/behavior-agent.md

 For more information, refer to the relevant [API documentation](https://docs.unity3d.com/Packages/com.unity.behavior@1.0/api/Unity.Behavior.BehaviorGraphAgent.html).

+> [!NOTE]

+> When using the Behavior agent component to manage `BehaviorGraph` on a GameObject, it's important to consider how you initialize agents that must start in a disabled state.
+If you want to create a Behavior agent that's initially disabled, you must explicitly disable the `BehaviorGraphAgent` at the time of creation.
+Later, when you want the agent to begin processing, you can enable it.

 To add and set up the Behavior Agent component, follow these steps:

 1. In the Unity Editor, select the GameObject to which you want to add the component.